-This error indicates that the encryption certificate or signing certificate for the external IdP is expired.
+This error indicates that the encryption certificate or signing certificate for the external IdP is expired: An error has occurred with the authentication certificate(s).
+Please contact your System Administrator for support.
 To resolve this issue, upload a valid certificate for the external IdP in the Identity & Access Management Portal.
 See Manage SAML 2.0 Identity Providers.